Free Research Preview. DrugChatter may produce inaccurate information.

 What are Tylenol and Advil?

-* Tylenol (acetaminophen) is a pain reliever and fever reducer used to treat headaches, muscle aches, and arthritis pain.
+Tylenol is a pain reliever and fever reducer that works by blocking the production of prostaglandins, which are chemicals that cause pain and fever in the body.
+It's commonly used to treat headaches, toothaches, and minor arthritis pain.

 Why Can't I Take Tylenol with Advil?